Kevin Hallett

 October 23, 2019

-• Iterable - any object that defines a Symbol.iterator method that returns an iterator.
+• Iterable: Any object that implements a Symbol.iterator method, which returns an iterator.

 const users = {